Best Places to visit in Delhi in Summers

 Check Out: Delhi Weather and Temperature Guide

 Located just beside the India international centre which is located just 3 km away from Humayun’s tomb, Lodhi gardens is a famous tourist place in Delhi in summers.
 It is one of the historical gardens in Delhi.
-This magnificent garden was set up by Sayyid and Lodhi rulers between the 15th and 16th century.
+This magnificent garden was set up by Sayyid and Lodhi rulers between the 15th and 16th century and to explore this place is one of the fun things to do in Delhi in summers.

 The place is famous for its architecture and fresh environment.
 Lodhi gardens also have the remains of an old water tank and the tomb of Muhammad Lodhi.